 - Grief and loss support: Guiding families and caregivers through the grieving process.

-- Legal and ethical matters: Knowledge of regulations and ethical guidelines pertinent to hospice care.
+- Legal and ethical matters: Knowledge of regulations and ethical guidelines pertinent to hospice care, such as HIPAA privacy and confidentiality training.

 - Controlling infection: Following appropriate hygiene and sanitation practices to avoid spreading infections.